abollas99/Setting-up-VLAN/README.md

 # Configuring VLAN Rules

 1. For us to configure the VLAN rules we have to go into the firewall settings of the router.
-In the router we are using navigate to FIrewall > Access Control.
+In the router navigate to FIrewall > Access Control.
 Once there you will see an empty list.
-Click add for us to add our first rule.
+Click add and fill it as shown below.

 |Form|Input|
 |----|-----|